 Going bigger, better, or faster is always an enticing option for customers.
-Apple do it with their laptop ranges.
+Apple do it with their range of iMacs.

-“Would you like to add more processing power or disc space for better performance?”
+Before you check out, you can easily upgrade for more processing power or disc space for better performance.

 The upgrade is the classic upsell, because the customer is already committed to buying the product.
 They’ve probably already thought about buying the more expensive version too.